What is CRM?

 Can you use your CRM to 2x your business?

-With the right customer data, you can put these urgency triggers to work.
+Absolutely, with the right customer data, you can put these urgency triggers to work.

 Here are a few ideas.

-• Order by [Tuesday, March 4th], and you’ll receive [free product, discount, trial, etc.]
+• Order by [Tuesday, March 4th], and you’ll receive [free product, discount, trial, etc.].

 • Trial offer.
 We’re offering our [service] to the first 10 people who respond today.
 Reserve your spot now.

 • Loss aversion timer.
-This bonus is free until [date], or the price goes up in [2 days, 12 hrs, 41 min.]
+This bonus is free until [date], or the price goes up in [2 days, 12 hrs, 41 min].

 • Invite/VIP only.
-Exclusive to members of the [group] club receive these free [products, bonuses, freebies] with their order
+Exclusive to members of the [group] club, receive these free [products, bonuses, freebies] with their order

 • Join the waitlist.
-Purchase this [product] before our offer expires, and you’ll be added to the waitlist for our [exclusive bonus or incentive]
+Purchase this [product] before our offer expires, and you’ll be added to the waitlist for our [exclusive bonus or incentive].

 And specificity comes from your customer data.
 These urgency triggers give your customers a clear and compelling reason to buy.
 Not later on.
 Not next week or sometime in the near future.
 Now.
 Right now.